Staten Island Tunnel: Vehicular tunnels under the Narrows

 In 1929, after the cancellation of the plan to build a subway tunnel from Staten Island to Brooklyn, engineers proposed a set of vehicular tunnels from Fort Wadsworth, Staten Island, to 97th Street, Brooklyn.
 The tubes were being planned in conjunction with the Triborough Tunnel (the modern-day Queens Midtown Tunnel), which would connect Manhattan, Brooklyn, and Queens.
 The city appropriated $5 million for the tunnels in July 1929.
 Boring work for the vehicular tunnels started in November 1930, but in January 1932, construction was delayed indefinitely due to a lack of money.
 The construction work did not go beyond an examination of shoreline on the Brooklyn side.

 In 1936, the plan for a vehicular tunnel under the Narrows was brought up again when Mayor La Guardia gained authorization to petition Congress for a bridge across the strait.
 LaGuardia preferred a tunnel instead, and so the next year he requested the New York City Tunnel Authority to review the feasibility of such a crossing.
 In 1943, the New York City Board of Estimate allocated $50,000 toward a feasibility study of the tubes.
 After World War II ended in 1945, the New York City Planning Commission estimated that construction of the Narrows Tunnel would cost $73.5 million.
 However, by then, La Guardia had turned against the tunnel, saying that "it is not my time" to construct the tunnel.
-This prompted Robert Moses to propose the Verrazzano-Narrows Bridge, which opened in 1964 and only carries vehicles.
+This prompted Robert Moses to propose the Verrazzano-Narrows Bridge, which opened in 1964 and only carries road vehicles.